Uruguay wins, Colombia draws in troubled round of qualifiers - NewsBreak

 Uruguay wins, Colombia draws in troubled round of qualifiers

-SAO PAULO (AP) — Uruguay and Colombia added key points in South American qualifying for the World Cup on a day overshadowed by the shocking suspension of the superclasico between Brazil and Argentina because of COVID-19 protocols.
-The Uruguayans thrashed eighth-place Bolivia 4-2 at home to move into fourth place with 12 points after eight matches.
+SAO PAULO (AP) — Uruguay and Colombia added key points in South American qualifying for the World Cup on a day overshadowed by the shocking suspension of the superclasico between Brazil and Argentina because of breaches of COVID-19 restrictions.
+The Uruguayans thrashed ninth-place Bolivia 4-2 at home to move into fourth place with 12 points after eight matches.
 Colombia had a 1-1 draw at Paraguay.
 FIFA will decide the future of the qualifier between competition-leading Brazil and second-place Argentina.
-Their match was stopped after 7 minutes with a 0-0 score after local authorities tried to remove three England-based Argentina players who they said should have been in quarantine rather than playing in Sao Paulo.www.wcn247.com
+Their match was stopped after 7 minutes with a 0-0 score after local authorities tried to remove three England-based Argentina players who they said should have been in quarantine rather than playing in Sao Paulo.localnews8.com

 Comments / 0